 Near the end of this post, I’ll let you know how you can get started with a two-week sample of the Early Finisher Board for FREE!

-First of all, I want to let you know about a live webinar that is going to give you a head-start on your Early Finisher Board or Math Choice Board.
+First of all, I want to let you know about a free mini-course that is going to give you a head-start on your Early Finisher Board or Math Choice Board.
+It’s will take 45 minutes to 1 hour to complete, and will give you an excellent overview of everything involved with setting up your Early Finisher Board.
 REGISTER HERE.
 You’ll leave with a ton of ideas, inspiration, free samples, and a PD certificate.

 Now, let’s get started!